 The delphinium is a tall flower, growing around 39 to 78 inches tall.
 The plants produce spires of long-lasting blooms from late spring to early summer.

 Originally these were solely a blue plant, but cultivars offer shades of pink, white, and red.
 These plants do well with some climbing plants such as clematis, but tall flowers may need to be staked.

 The Desert Rose, or Adenium obesum is a plant that also goes by the name impala lily.
 This succulent plant produces colors that vary from pure white to a deep red.
 They are very easy to grow and can be trained to be bonsai trees.

-Rather than being related to roses, it is related to periwinkles and oleander.
-These plants are hardy and can even tolerate some benign neglect.
+Rather than being related to roses, this plant is related to periwinkles and oleander.
+These succulent plants are hardy and can even tolerate some benign neglect.

 The Deutzia plant is a plant that is easy to grow.
 It blooms profusely, and the plants are deciduous.
 They may be upright or rounded.